 If there is any unexpected surprise in the story of resilience, it is the role of play.
 Most of what we call play is not true play, so knowing its essence is key to making sense of the relationship.
 Recent breakthroughs from a number of academic traditions have converged on play and playfulness as being surprisingly effective in setting the stage for the emotional journey of resilience.
 Understanding the relationship of play to resilience can also shed light on such mysterious findings as, for example, that schools with choirs have the highest ratings of emotional well-being in their students.
 This material will also explain why we all need to play, no matter what our age may be.

 The tuition fee for Making Sense of Resilience is $125.
+This includes a virtual campus student pass of four months to access the videocourse material as well as other supporting materials.
 There is no accompanying DVD for this course.

 Neufeld Institute Faculty member Heather Ferguson is the coordinator for this course.
 She brings warmth, compassion and heartfelt understanding to the challenges of raising children in today’s world.
 She draws from her personal as well as professional experience to support parents and professionals in making sense of the children in their care.